nvaitoonkiat/RestaurantReviewApp/README.md

+# Restaurant Review App
+## Using Django and ReactJS

 There is an SQL dump file there incase you want to run the site locally.

 To run this app cd into the backend folder and run: